“To see folks grab on to hope and begin to get their lives more orderly is phenomenal.”

 ~Stephen Gumbley, Director of the New England Addiction Technology Transfer Center

-There are approximately 24 million people in United States who currently suffer from substance abuse disorders manifesting as alcoholism or drug addiction, but only 11% of those are getting the help they need.
+There are approximately 24 million people in the United States who currently suffer from substance abuse disorders manifesting as alcoholism or drug addiction, but only 11% of those are getting the help they need.

 This means there are definitely career opportunities in the challenging and rewarding field of substance abuse counseling.